getsentry/sentry-javascript/docs/integrations/electron.rst

 ========

 To use Sentry with your Electron application, you will need to use both Raven.js SDKs, one for Browser and one for Node.js.
-Browser SDK is used to report all errors from Electron's ``renderer process``, where Node.js is used to report ``main process`` errors.
+Browser SDK is used to report all errors from Electron's ``renderer process``, while Node.js is used to report ``main process`` errors.

 On its own, Raven.js will report any uncaught exceptions triggered from your application.
 For advanced usage examples of Raven.js, please read :doc:`Raven.js usage <../usage>`.